lacchain/pqe-rpc-server-ng/README.md

 # IronBridge.API.NetCore

-.NET Core version of the IronBridge API
+.NET Core version of the IronBridge API This is tandalone server utilising the LibOQS libraries